Get alerts of updates about «Use of data from the Norwegian Mother, Father and Child Cohort Study (MoBa) in meta-analyses»

 Summary data from genome wide association studies (GWAS) in MoBa may be made available on the NIPH website (https://www.fhi.no/en/studies/moba/for-forskere-artikler/gwas-data-from-moba/).

 Manuscripts for primary meta-analysis must be sent to the MoBa administration ( ) for approval prior to submission to a journal.
 The manuscript must be accompanied with a completed ‘Checklist for papers’ and a protocol.
 Manuscripts from secondary analysis does not require approval by MoBa.

 A copy of the manuscript and syntax or study protocol will be saved for documentation purposes.

 This standard text may be used for journals requesting access to the research file:

 “The consent given by the MoBa participants does not allow for the storage of individual level data in any repositories or journals.
 Researchers who request access to MoBa data sets should submit an application through www.helsedata.no.
 Access to data sets requires approval from The Regional Committee for Medical and Health Research Ethics in Norway and a formal agreement with MoBa.”

 A pdf of the published article must be sent to .

 MoBa must be acknowledged in articles and the MoBa reference article should be cited (See MoBas Guidelines for papers for more information).

-A researcher in an ongoing MoBa research project intending to participate in a meta-analysis must submit an application by email to firstname.lastname@example.org.
-The application may be written in Norwegian or English.
+A researcher in an ongoing MoBa research project intending to participate in a meta-analysis must send an email to containing information about the analysis.
+The email may be written in Norwegian or English.